data-prep-kit/data-prep-kit/transforms/multimodal/README.md

 ## Multimedia/Multimodal Transforms
 There is an initial set of 3 transforms: `Faces`, `People` and `NSFW`.
 Each one is using a model that should be downloaded to the local machine as a pre-requisite.
-Asssuming that the transforms would be run in a virtual environment after cloning the repo, and that you are in the `transforms/multimodal` directory, running the following command:
+Asssuming that the transforms would be run in a virtual environment after cloning the repo, and that you are in the `transforms/multimodal` directory, running the command:
 ```shell
 make models
 ```
-will create the `models` subdirectory and downloads the 3 models; `yolov8m_200e.pt`,	`yolov8m-seg.pt`, and `	yolov8n-face.pt` into this subdirectory.
+will create the `models` subdirectory and will download the 3 models; `yolov8m_200e.pt`, `yolov8m-seg.pt`, and `	yolov8n-face.pt` into this subdirectory.

 ## Faces